-The options on the left exhibit social mimicry and correspond to an external locus of control.
-The options on the right correspond to self-direction and an internal locus of control.
-Stenner classified individuals who scored high on the left options as authoritarian.
+The options on the left correspond to an external locus of control and exhibit social mimicry.
+The options on the right correspond to an internal locus of control and self-direction.
+Individuals how scored high on the left options are classified as authoritarian.

 To an authoritarian a normative threat is anything that self-empowers other agents to mimic less and self-decide more since this leads to a crumbling of the sameness and oneness designed to evade confrontation with one’s inadequacy.

-In the absence of normative threats, authoritarians are not intolerant to diversity; a perceived normative threat changes this immediately into an in-group level reaction to purge sources of diversity.
+In the absence of normative threats, authoritarians are not intolerant to diversity; a perceived normative threat changes this immediately into an in-group level digust reaction.

-A summary of much of the previous is that coping dominance is activated by a combination of inadequacy and the threat of increased habitat complexity.
-Typical threats are highly visible, self-deciding co-creators – adequate individuals – who inspire and empower others with more effective and realistic ideas, insights, and activities that benefit the habitat in the short and long term in ways that elude the inadequate.
+A summary of much of the previous is that coping dominance is activated by by a combination of inadequacy and the threat of increased habitat complexity.
+Typical threats are highly visible self-deciding co-creators – adequate individuals – who inspire and empower others with more effective and more realistic ideas, insights, and activities that benefit the habitat on the short and long term in ways that elude the inadequate.